 The department provides extensive opportunities for student engagement.
-These include faculty coordinated research, involvement in teaching activities, and a nationally recognized chapter of the Society of Physics Students (SPS).
-The latter provides leadership, participation in the student life, networking, and service opportunities for interested students.
+These include faculty-coordinated research, involvement in teaching activities, and a nationally recognized Society of Physics Students (SPS) chapter.
+The latter provides leadership, participation in student life, networking, and service opportunities for interested students.

 - Degree offerings: Minor; Bachelor of Arts (BA); Bachelor of Science (BS and BS Honors); Master of Science (MS).

-- Number of MS degrees awarded is tied for 3rd largest among all universities in Ohio (AIP Statistics 2021).
+- The number of MS degrees awarded is tied for 3rd largest among all universities in Ohio (AIP Statistics 2021).